Updated December 2025

 The north-central community of over 45,000 people has much to be proud of.
 Daytrippers will be impressed by the downtown area’s thoughtful design and unique businesses with something for every kind of traveler.

 The smell of new books welcomes you as you walk through oversized wood doors into the store.
-The store’s shelves are organized by category while stacks of the latest titles are arranged upon dark wood tables.
+The store’s shelves are organized by category, while stacks of the latest titles are arranged upon dark wood tables.

 Whether you’re in the mood to create a seasonal gift for your home or a complete dishware set, On The Pot provides all the supplies you need to finish the project.

 Be sure to check out their inventory of Julie’s Stickers, a collection of whimsical drawings and sayings, to add to your purchase.
-The owners are in the process of creating five downtown Salina stickers to sell as well.
+The owners are creating five downtown Salina stickers to sell as well.

 PRO TIP: Traveling with family?
-Groups of 10 or more can book the studio for a reduced rate on studio fees with a
+Groups of 10 or more can book the studio at a reduced studio fee rate with a

 From outfits with vibrant colors to unique Cansuelas handbags, the store lives up to its motto, “Be a Little Eccentric.”
-Shoppers searching for day-to-day closet staples will also find what they’re looking for.
+Shoppers searching for day-to-day closet staples will also find what they need.

-The clothing and shoes inventory is constantly rotating for the seasons, and shoppers are guaranteed to find sizes available from XS to XL.
+The clothing and shoes inventory is constantly rotated by season, and shoppers can expect sizes from XS to XL.

 Beautifully upholstered chairs sit adjacent to elegant lamps and candleholders.
 Ornate plates adorn tabletops.
-Framed artwork, figurines, blankets, and garden urns reveal the shop’s distinctly different inventory.
+Framed artwork, figurines, blankets, and garden urns showcase the shop’s distinctive inventory.
 Body products and greeting cards near the register make a fabulous gift for a friend.

 PRO TIP: Browse Baron Mushmouse’s clothing racks for Bohemian-style blouses, dresses, and dark denim jeans.